Leverage Points

 Finding Leverage Points

-- Find reinforcing processes that can be amplified (virtuous cycles) or dampened (vicious cycles)
+- Reinforcing loops: Find reinforcing processes that can be amplified (virtuous cycles) or dampened (vicious cycles) — small changes compound over time

-- Changing the goal is higher leverage than fighting the balancing process
+- Balancing loops: Changing the implicit goal a balancing process seeks is higher leverage than fighting the balancing process itself

-- Change what information reaches decision-makers and when
+- Information flows: Changing what information reaches decision-makers and when dramatically affects decisions without requiring mandates

 Common Low-Leverage Traps